 - No HDR10+ support

-Rather than rewrite the rulebook, the OLED55C9 offers evolution over revolution, building on the technology’s inherent strengths while adding AI-enhanced picture processing for superb picture quality whether in SDR and HDR.
+Rather than rewrite the rulebook, the OLED55C9 is a case of evolution over revolution.
+It builds on the technology’s inherent strengths while adding AI-enhanced picture processing for superb picture quality whether in SDR and HDR.

 A beautifully designed OLED

 - Very good audio performance